 As a public service, and for the historical record, we gave our crack financial team the task of ferreting out what, exactly, happened.

-Here are eight things they discovered that went wrong with the Facebook IPO…
+Here are nine things they discovered that went wrong with the Facebook IPO…

 - Mark Zuckerberg updating his status to “well…that didn’t go very well” an hour after launch provides impetus for short selling

 - Facebook COO Sheryl Sanderberg’s defriending of Morgan Stanley and Nasdaq immediately after first trade results in a mini-panic

 - Zuckerberg ringing the Nasdaq bell in his bathing suit gives institutional investors pause

 - Virtual shares sold on Farmville dilutes the offering

 - “Strong Buy” rating from Bernie Madoff sends smart money to the sidelines

 - Facebook referring all questions about improper disclosures to Andy Samberg rubs the media the wrong way